Jump to page content Jump to navigation

 Novick, Peter.
 That Noble Dream.
 Cambridge: Cambridge University Press, 1988.

 There are also many anthologies, readers, and other sources for finding historical debates framed by scholars and easily presented to students.
 Most of these will identify the ideological position of the historians involved or will comment more or less extensively on the ways in which particular evidence has been used.
-In recent years, Houghton-Mifflin has reissued the D. C. Heath readers many may remember.
-Other publishers have equivalent series.
 Some notable recent examples include:

 Conklin, Alice, and Ian Fletcher, eds.
 European Imperialism, 1830-1930.
 Boston: Houghton-Mifflin, 1999.